richlander/container-registry-api/ghcr.md

 # GithHub Container Registry

-GitHub requires authentication for both public and private images.
+GitHub Container Registry requires authentication for both public and private images.
 The scheme for both is a bit different.

 ## Accessing public images